 Christine A. Curcio, Ph.D., professor of ophthalmology at the University of Alabama at Birmingham, is the recipient of the 2014 Ludwig von Sallmann Prize, awarded to an individual for significant contributions to vision research and ophthalmology.
-This is Curcio's third international award in 13 years for her research on aging and AMD.
+Curcio is the first member of the UAB faculty to be so honored.
 The award is conferred by the Ludwig von Sallmann Foundation at the biennial meeting of the International Society for Eye Research; it honors the internationally respected ophthalmologist and researcher for which it is named.

 Curcio is the director of the UAB age-related macular degeneration histopathology lab and also is scientific director of the Alabama Eye Bank.
 Her research focuses on aging, age-related macular degeneration with emphasis on pathobiology, image validation through histology and collaborative genomics studies.